TomEnglish/CT_CSS_Project_v2/ReadMe.md

 x

 --Form Functionality
-Forms are fully functional, styled, and include validation for all fields.
+Forms are fully functional, styled, and include validation for all fields. x

 Event Table
 --Table is well-designed, accessible, and styled to match the theme.  x